Determination of the fifth Busy Beaver value: Introduction

 \paragraph{Cryptids.} The Busy Beaver game is a concrete attempt at identifying the frontier between the knowable and the unknowable: what is the highest $n$ for which we can prove the value of $S(n)$?
 Knowing that for $n > 5$, as mentioned in Section~\ref{sec:intro:mainresults}, the proof may involve solving arbitrarily difficult problems or worse, simply be outside of PA or ZF.
 The Busy Beaver game is great at generating open problems in mathematics!

 For instance, in all the unsolved Turing machine classes (orange highlight in Table~\ref{table:landscape}), we have found what we call ``Cryptids'', which are loosely defined as Turing machines whose halting problem from the all-zero tape is believed to be mathematically hard (Appendix~\ref{app:cryptids}).
-For instance, with 6 states, Antihydra (\tm{1RB1RA_0LC1LE_1LD1LC_1LA0LB_1LF1RE_---0RA}; see Turing machine notation, Section~\ref{sec:TMs}) is a machine that does not halt from the all-zero tape if and only if the following Collatz-reminiscent conjecture holds:
+For instance, with 6 states, Antihydra (\tm{1RB1RA_0LC1LE_1LD1LC_1LA0LB_1LF1RE_---0RA}; see Turing machine notation, Section~\ref{sec:TMs}) is a machine that does not halt from the all-zero tape if and only if the following Collatz-reminiscent conjecture (which was discovered from analysing the machine) holds:

-\begin{conjecture}[Antihydra does not halt] Consider the Collatz-like map $H: \mathbb{N} \to \mathbb{N}$ defined by $H(x) = 3\frac{x}{2}$ if $x$ is even and $H(x) = 3\frac{x-1}{2}$ if $x$ is odd.
+\begin{conjecture}[Antihydra does not halt] Consider the Collatz-like map $H: \mathbb{N} \to \mathbb{N}$ defined by $H(x) = 3\frac{x}{2}$ if $x$ is even and $H(x) = \frac{3x-1}{2}$ if $x$ is odd.
 Iterating $H$ from $x=8$, there are never (strictly) more than twice as many odd numbers as even numbers. \end{conjecture}

 Using Conway's terminology, the conjecture \textit{probviously} (portmanteau of the words probabilistic and obvious) holds because a probabilistic analysis\footnote{See \url{https://wiki.bbchallenge.org/w/index.php?title=Antihydra}.} of the Turing machine suggests that its probability of ever halting is minuscule, namely, $\smash{\left(\frac{\sqrt{5}-1}{2}\right)}^{1073720885}\approx 4.84\times 10^{-224394395}$.
 However, properly proving that Antihydra does not halt is believed mathematically hard, because of resemblance to the notoriously hard Collatz conjecture \cite{LagariasCollatz}: Antihydra is a Cryptid.
 Also, the map $H$ was studied before Antihydra was discovered and is known to not generate Sturmian words \cite{DUBICKAS_2009}.